smartcat-labs/GenQ/README.md

 <strong>Model Name:</strong> Fine-Tuned Query-Generation Model <br>
 <strong>Model Type:</strong> Text-to-Text Transformer <br>
 <strong>Architecture:</strong> Based on a pre-trained transformer model: [BeIR/query-gen-msmarco-t5-base-v1](https://huggingface.co/BeIR/query-gen-msmarco-t5-base-v1) <br>
-<strong>Primary Use Case:</strong> Generating accurate and relevant search queries from product descriptions or articles<br>
+<strong>Primary Use Case:</strong> Generating accurate and relevant human-like search queries from product descriptions or articles<br>
 <strong>Dataset:</strong> [smartcat/Amazon-2023-GenQ](https://huggingface.co/datasets/smartcat/Amazon-2023-GenQ)<br>

 <br>

 There are four models in our [collection](https://huggingface.co/collections/smartcat/product2query-6783f6786b250284f060918d) that are trained differently, with **T5-GenQ-TDC-v1** being our best performing model.

-**T5-GenQ-T-v1**: Trained on only the product titles
+- **T5-GenQ-T-v1**: Trained on only the product titles
-**T5-GenQ-TD-v1**: Trained on titles + descriptions of the products
+- **T5-GenQ-TD-v1**: Trained on titles + descriptions of the products
-**T5-GenQ-TDE-v1**: Trained on titles + descriptions of the products and a set of products with titles only (2x of the dataset)
+- **T5-GenQ-TDE-v1**: Trained on titles + descriptions of the products and a set of products with titles only (2x of the dataset)
-**T5-GenQ-TDC-v1**: Trained on titles + descriptions of the products and a subset of products with titles only that had a similarity score with short queries above 85%
+- **T5-GenQ-TDC-v1**: Trained on titles + descriptions of the products and a subset of products with titles only that had a similarity score with short queries above 85%

 ## Training